Shivamkumar31/chat-app/README.md

 ## Test Credentials

-Open two different browser tabs (or use one normal + one incognito window):
+Open two different browser tabs (or use one normal + one incognito window): or you can use your own credintal and enjoy fast and secure messaging service

 | User | Email | Password |
 |------|-------|----------|